thomlom/blog/content/blog/what-you-should-know-about-js-arrays/index.md

 While we're at it, let's talk about another static method of `Array` which is `isArray`.
 Without surprises, it tells you if the passed value is an array or not.

-Based on a previous example, this is what we get:
+Based on the previous example, this is what we get:

 ```js
 const nodes = document.querySelectorAll('.todo-item')